-This project is made possible using Volkswagon settlement funds awarded by Attorney General Peter F. Kilmartin.
+This project is made possible using Volkswagen settlement funds awarded by the R.I.
+Office of the Attorney General.

 Salt marshes provide critical habitats for fish and shellfish, they protect our shorelines from storms and flooding, and help preserve water quality.
 In the face of current and projected sea level rise, unless salt marshes can migrate landward, they will drown.

-• Updating the aerial maps that show where salt marshes will migrate landward as sea levels rise along the RI shoreline.
+Update the marsh migration model that shows where salt marshes will migrate landward as sea levels rise along the RI shoreline.
 These maps are used by communities and RI CRMC for salt marsh conservation.

-• Reconciling the marsh migration maps against property ownership GIS data to identify the most important unprotected parcels that need to be conserved to allow for landward marsh migration.
+Reconcile the marsh migration maps against town parcel data to identify the most important unprotected parcels that need to be conserved to allow for landward marsh migration.

-• Educating communities and land trusts of these critical conservation targets; and
+Outreach to communities and land trusts of these critical conservation opportunities.

 - Identification of Tier 1 Conservation Parcels for every coastal town in Rhode Island.
 Tier 1 parcels meet the following criteria based on feedback from project partners.

 - Are larger than 0.5 acres;

 - have impervious surface that is less than 10% of the parcel area;

 - has potential salt marsh habitat (based on the modeled marsh migration corridor) between 5 and 75% of the parcel area;